shiplet/shiplet.dev/posts/core-rust-features-for-non-rustaceans.md

 ------

-## Why Rust's Safety Exists
+## Rust's unsafe features are meant to empower and enable...
+Working with Rust means the compiler is inherently conservative.
+It'll forbid some valid programs if it means it never allows an invalid program.
+But, there are some things we, as programmers, can know that the compiler can't know.
+For example - taking mutable references from two distinct halves of the same vector.
+Rust doesn't _know_ they're distinct halves, it just knows you're trying to take two mutable references, which breaks one the borrow checker's rules.
+Fortunately, Rust has an alter-ego - *UNSAFE RUST*.
+Unsafe Rust lets you do the following:

+- Dereference raw pointers
+- Call unsafe functions or methods
+- Access or modifying static mutable variables
+- Implement unsafe traits
+- Access fields on unions

+## Rust's safety features are meant to prevent or impede...
  Rust's guarantees around safety exist in order to mitigate the effects of Undefined Behavior.
-Think of the MISSINGNO Pokemon - that's basically the effects of deterministic undefined behavior.
+Think of the MISSINGNO Pokemon - an excellent example from 2020's RustConf - which is the result of a set of deterministic undefined behaviors.
 Rust wants to avoid things like that.
 Here's how it does it.
 (This is drawn / copied from the [Rustnomicon](https://doc.rust-lang.org/nomicon/what-unsafe-does.html)).

  Rust's syntax and quirks are designed to prevent the following:
  - dereferencing dangling or unaligned pointers